xcart/xc5-manual/en/general_setup/new_upgrade.md

 ---
 ## Introduction

-This article describes provides general information on X-Cart 5 upgrades and hints about what to do if an upgrade fails in the middle of the process.
+This article gives general information on X-Cart 5 upgrades and provides hints about what to do if an upgrade fails in the middle of the process.

 ## Table of Contents